 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster, check for a burned out bulb.
+If the indicators at an angle of the factors of the factor indicators stay on or flash faster, check for a burned out bulb.